wagtail/wagtail/docs/advanced_topics/embeds.md

 ### Facebook and Instagram

-As of October 2020, Facebook deprecated their public oEmbed APIs.
+As of October 2020, Meta deprecated their public oEmbed APIs.
 If you would like to embed Facebook or Instagram posts in your site, you will need to use the new authenticated APIs.
-This requires you to set up a Facebook Developer Account and create a Facebook App that includes the _oEmbed Product_.
+This requires you to set up a Meta Developer Account and create a Facebook App that includes the _oEmbed Product_.
 Instructions for creating the necessary app are in the requirements sections of the [Facebook](https://developers.facebook.com/docs/plugins/oembed)